build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Pre-requisites

 #### <b> AWS account. </b>
 Before we begin, ensure you have an AWS Account.
 You can create a new account by signing up [here](https://portal.aws.amazon.com/billing/signup#/start/email).

 #### <b>CodeCatalyst account. </b>

-Follow steps in the documentation to set [Setting up CodeCatalyst](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html)
+Follow steps in the documentation to [set up CodeCatalyst](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html)

 #### <b>IAM Roles </b>